Blendify/blender-manual/trunk/blender_docs/manual/addons/rigging/rigify.rst

   are considered the neck bones.
 It is suggested to keep the neck bones as aligned as possible while editing.
 - Face: Positioning face bones can be tricky if you are not an expert in bone editing and they are almost useless if you plan to make facial animation through shape keys.
-  Consider removing face features from your character if they aren’t really needed.
+  Consider removing face features from your character if they aren't really needed.
-  If you don’t need the face all the face bones can be deleted.
+  If you don't need the face all the face bones can be deleted.
   All the face bones are on the first armature layer by default.
   You can select them by displaying only bone layer 1, selecting all of its content and then deleting the bones in Edit Mode to correctly remove the face.